What should I do if my visa is expiring soon?

 Unsure what to do about your expiring visa in Australia?

-When your Australian visa is approaching expiration, it's important to understand your options and any next steps you may need to take.
+When an Australian visa is approaching expiration, people often look into the options and any next steps that may be relevant.
 This guide explains what happens when a visa expires, the key actions to consider, and how to explore options that may be available to you depending on your circumstances.

 Understanding visa expiry and your options in Australia

-When your visa is expiring soon, it's important to understand what this means for your legal status in Australia and what steps you may need to take.
+When a visa is expiring soon, people often look into what this means for their legal status in Australia and the matters that may be relevant.
 Your visa expiry date is the final day on which your current visa remains valid.
 Once this date has passed, you no longer have permission to remain in Australia under that visa.
-Understanding what happens when a visa is ending soon is crucial for maintaining lawful status.
+What generally happens when a visa is ending soon is something people often consider in relation to maintaining lawful status.

 Depending on your circumstances, you may have several options available to you.
-You might be able to extend visa Australia permissions before your current one expires, apply for a new visa in a different category that suits your changed circumstances, or in some cases, apply for a bridging visa Australia that provides temporary status while your application is being assessed.
+People may be able to extend visa permissions before a current visa expires, apply for a new visa in a different category that suits their changed circumstances, or in some cases, apply for a bridging visa that provides temporary status while an application is being assessed.

-Visa renewal Australia processes vary depending on the visa type you hold.
+Visa renewal processes vary depending on the visa type you hold.
 Some visas can be extended before expiry, while others require you to apply for a completely different visa category.
-It's important to note that visa overstay consequences can be serious, so taking action before your visa expiring Australia date arrives is essential.
+Remaining in Australia after a visa expires can have a range of effects, and people often consider their position before a visa expiry date arrives.

 Key points